daniele3b/SafeWater/Assignment3/README.md

 <ID_DEVICE> is the identifider of each device.

-At this point, there is also the communication between RSBM and MOSQUITTO.
-This intermediate step is needed because RSBM doesn't support a secure connection and so it's impossible to communicate directly wth AWS IoT Core in particulare with its MQTT broker.
-So,a bridge has been configured in order to bridge the data from/to AWS IoT Core to RSBM allowing data to reach devices and the cloud.
-Furthermore there is the secure communication between MOSQUITTO and AWS MQTT Broker,and so in order to let the data exchange we need to configure a device on AWS IoT Core in order to get certificates that will allows to MOSQUITTO to communicate in a secure way with the AWS MQTT Broker.
+At this point, there is also the communication between TTN and AWS IoT Core using MQTT.

-In the **fourth point** the system uses the Rules Engine provided by the IoT Core in order to save data about sensors in particular data that come from topics 1 and 2 (device/<ID_DEVICE>/temperature and device/<ID_DEVICE>/alarm) into DynamoDB, a NoSql database.
+Int the **fourth point** the system uses the Rules Engine provided by the IoT Core in order to save data about sensors in particular data that come from topics 1 and 2 (device/<ID_DEVICE>/temperature and device/<ID_DEVICE>/alarm) into DynamoDB, a NoSql database.
 The system uses 2 tables:

 - Temperature Table: contains data about temperature sensor;
 - Alarm Table: contains data about water level sensor;